icecube/icetray-public/cmake/resources/docs/community_supported/arch_linux.rst

 ROOT
 ----

-ROOT is available in ``extra`` but it is an optional dependency and not nescessary for most functionality in icetray.
+ROOT is available in ``extra`` but it is an optional dependency and not necessary for most functionality in icetray.

 Unsupported Packages
 --------------------